noeticpenguin/ngForce/README.md

 ### Constant - sitePrefix

-When loading templates which are Visualforce pages use the 'ngForceConfig.sitePrefix' constant to create the correct relative path.
-Normally, pages are loaded using '/apex' prefix, however when loading within a Salesforce site a different prefix maybe in use.
-For example, if the Salesforce site is named 'mySite' then the prefix will be '/mySite'.
+When loading templates which are Visualforce pages use the `ngForceConfig.sitePrefix` constant to create the correct relative path.
+Normally, pages are loaded using `/apex` prefix, however when loading within a Salesforce site a different prefix maybe in use.
+For example, if the Salesforce site is named `mySite` then the prefix will be `/mySite`.

 #### Example usage
-This is an example of how to use the 'sitePrefix' property.
+This is an example of how to use the `ngForceConfig.sitePrefix` constant.

 ```
 angular.module('app').config(function($routeProvider, ngForceConfig){